laravel/docs/validation.md

 		//
 	}

-You may add as many `after` callbacks to the validator as you need.
+You may add as many `after` callbacks to a validator as you need.

 <a name="controller-validation"></a>
 ## Controller Validation